THE UNIVERSITY OF UTAH

 • The child rereads the sentence aloud, pointing to each word as it is said.

 • The tutor rewrites the sentence on a sentence strip, cuts it apart, and mixes the words up.
 The chid then arranges the words in proper order and rereads the sentence one more time.
-(This component discontinues after level 5).
+(This component discontinues after text level 5).

 • GOALS: